sonbyj01/sonbyj01.github.io/_posts/2020-04-28-How-to-use-Git.markdown

 -----

-Click on "Clone or download", make sure it says "Clone with SSH", and click the copy button icon right next to the URL.
+Click on "Clone or download", make sure it says "Clone with SSH", and click the copy button icon right next to the URL. **HOWEVER**, you can alternatively use HTTPS.
+When you push later on, you will instead just type in your Github account information.

 -----
 ![clone]({{ site.baseurl }}/assets/images/2020-04-28-How-to_use-Git/clone.PNG)